SovereignEdgeEU-COGNIT/cognit-ops-forge/README.md

 ## How to use

-opsforge is a ruby CLI application that runs in your local machine.
-It will
+OpsForge is a ruby CLI application that runs in your local machine.
+It will:

 - setup AWS infrastructure using terraform if required
 - install and configure OpenNebula and the COGNIT services using ansible
 - populate the frontend with content required by the COGNIT use cases using the opennebula terraform provider

-As such, there are some requirements that need to be met in order to run the program
+As such, there are some requirements that need to be met in order to run the program:

 - [ruby](https://www.ruby-lang.org/en/documentation/installation/) and the gem [json-schema](https://rubygems.org/gems/json-schema)
 - [terraform](https://developer.hashicorp.com/terraform/install?product_intent=terraform)